MicrosoftDocs/azure-docs/articles/automation/how-to/private-link-security.md

 You can use the following options to configure your DNS settings for private endpoints:

 * Use the host file (only recommended for testing).
 You can use the host file on a virtual machine to override using DNS for name resolution first.
+Your DNS entry should look like the following: `privatelinkFQDN.jrds.sea.azure-automation.net`.

 * Use a [private DNS zone](../../dns/private-dns-privatednszone.md).
 You can use private DNS zones to override the DNS resolution for a particular private endpoint.
 A private DNS zone can be linked to your virtual network to resolve specific domains.
 To enable the agent on your virtual machine to communicate over the private endpoint, create a Private DNS record as `privatelink.azure-automation.net`.
 Add a new DNS *A* record mapping to the IP of the private endpoint.